List of Saiyuki characters: Hakkai

-Cho Hakkai (豬八戒) He is a former human youkai who killed a thousand youkai for revenge and became a youkai when he was exposed to the blood.

-He basically hates conflict and has a calm and friendly personality.
+Cho Hakkai (豬八戒) is a former human who became a yōkai after killing a thousand yōkai in revenge and bathing in their blood.
+He generally avoids conflict and has a calm, friendly, and approachable personality.
+However, he can be intimidating when angered, and even the other members of the Sanzo Party are afraid of him when he loses his temper.

-On the other hand, he is very scary when he gets angry and is feared by the other three as a back-door. he is the mild, polite and level-headed member of the group who always looks out for their day to day well-being.
-Hakkai rarely displays anger, but when he does even Gojyo and Goku are afraid of him.
-He also is able to manipulate chi, allowing him to heal others (depending on how wounded they are), and create blasts of chi and make protective barriers.
-Hakkai also owns a pet dragon, named Hakuryuu (or Jeep).
-Formerly, Cho Hakkai had been known as Cho Gonou and worked as a school teacher.
-He was romantically involved with his elder sister, Kanan (not Kanaan), though they hadn't originally known this as they had grown up in separate orphanages (this is revealed in the manga, but is never made clear in the anime).
-Kanan was later raped by a youkai noble, Hyakugen Maoh, while Gonou was away at work, and despite being rescued, she committed suicide, not wanting to bear the child.
-Originally human, Hakkai had changed into a youkai after massacring 1000 youkai, consisting of his neighbouring villagers (his killing of the villagers was not depicted or mentioned in the anime), a tribe of crow demons who were blackmailed into sacrificing Kanan in order to save themselves, as well as Hyakugen Maoh himself and the rest of his clan/household.
-Hakkai is found by Gojyo near-death, and is later tracked down by Sanzo and Goku.
-He tries to run away, but is confronted by the last surviving member of the crow tribe he massacred who tells Hakkai he ripped out the eyes of his dead brother.
-To atone, Hakkai proceeds to rip out his own right eye.
-He is about to tear out his left eye as well but is stopped by Goku.
-Hakkai then kills the demon, stating that he wants to keep living.
-In penance for his crime, Cho Gonou was metaphorically killed and reborn as Cho Hakkai.
-To control his youkai powers, Hakkai wears a set of 3 power limiters, in the form of ear cuffs on his left ear, and he rarely removes them, only doing so when absolutely necessary.
-As a youkai, although much stronger, he becomes susceptible to the minus waves.
+Hakkai is the mild, polite, and level-headed member of the group and usually looks after their day-to-day needs.
+He can manipulate chi, allowing him to heal others, create blasts of energy, and form protective barriers.
+He also owns a pet dragon named Hakuryuu, or Jeep.

+Hakkai was formerly known as Cho Gonou and worked as a school teacher.
+He was romantically involved with his twin sister, Kanan, although they had been raised separately in different orphanages and initially did not know that they were siblings.
+This detail is revealed in the manga but is not made explicit in the anime.

+Kanan was later raped by the yōkai noble Hyakugen Maoh while Gonou was away at work.
+Although she was rescued, she later committed suicide rather than bear the child.
+Seeking revenge, Gonou killed one thousand yōkai, including the villagers who lived near him, a tribe of crow yōkai who had been forced to sacrifice Kanan, and Hyakugen Maoh and the members of his household.
+The massacre of the villagers is not depicted or mentioned in the anime.

+Gonou was later found by Gojyo near death and was eventually tracked down by Sanzo and Goku.
+When confronted by the last surviving member of the crow tribe, who accused him of having mutilated the eyes of his dead brother, Hakkai attempted to atone for his actions by removing his own right eye.
+He was about to remove his left eye as well, but Goku stopped him.
+Hakkai then killed the yōkai, declaring that he wanted to continue living.
+As penance for his crimes, Cho Gonou was metaphorically put to death and reborn as Cho Hakkai.

+To control his yōkai powers, Hakkai wears three power limiters in the form of ear cuffs on his left ear.
+He rarely removes them except when absolutely necessary.
+Although becoming a yōkai greatly increased his strength, it also made him susceptible to the Minus Wave.

 Hakkai is voiced by Akira Ishida in Japanese.
-In English, he is voiced by Braden Hunt for the original series and Requiem, Steve Cannon for Reload and Gunlock, Micah Solusod in Blast, and by Howard Wang in ZEROIN.
-As a child Hakkai is voiced by Saori Higashi in the Japanese version and by Nyl Stewart in the English dub.
+In English, he is voiced by Braden Hunt in the original series and Requiem, Steve Cannon in Reload and Gunlock, Micah Solusod in Blast, and Howard Wang in Zeroin.
+As a child, Hakkai is voiced by Saori Higashi in Japanese and by Nyl Stewart in the English dub.